Introduction to Ayurveda

 Thousands of years ago, India’s Rishis and seers observed the rhythms of the universe and the interaction of the flow of energy throughout the body/mind during deep states of meditation – these insights form the basis of Ayurveda and were documented in ancient Indian texts such as the Charaka Samhita.

-They realized that good health can be maintained through diet and lifestyle, and the use of herbs and minerals.
-The principles of Ayurvedic medicine and the harmony between mind and body have been documented and practiced in India for thousands of years.
+They realised that good health can be maintained through diet and lifestyle, and the use of herbal medicine and minerals.
+The principles of Ayurvedic medicine and the harmony between mind and body have been documented and practised in India for thousands of years.

 From observing the universe, macro-cosmos, climate differences in various geographical locations and seasons the Rishis discovered that these principles can be applied to the human body.
 We are a micro-cosmos living in macro–cosmos.
 They realized that the body has certain rhythms, similar to nature.
-When these rhythms are balanced the body is healthy; when they are imbalanced the body becomes sick - this system is governed by Dosha - biological force or humor - which defines your constitution, Prakriti or nature.
-Dosha is the “password” of your body, once you understand your unique password you will be able to understand how to keep your body balanced.
+When these rhythms are balanced the body is healthy; when they are imbalanced the body becomes sick.

-Rather than treating the symptoms of disease directly, Ayurvedic treatment aims to rebalance your doshas according to your innate constitution, resulting in a body and mind that is healthy and sound.
+Rather than treating the symptoms of disease directly, Ayurvedic medicine aims to rebalance your dosha according to your innate constitution, resulting in a body and mind that is healthy and sound.
 By becoming familiar with your own unique dosha pattern you can lead a life that is more in harmony with your individual nature.

 For an overview of the Ayurvedic approach, watch our short video "The Beauty of Ayurveda":